KMahoney/vegen/README.md

 ## Introduction

 VeGen is a compiler for tiny, efficient, updatable TypeScript HTML templates.
-It's like React with less meat.
+A lower-level, meat-free alternative to view libraries like React.

 ## What Is It?